Open-Email/MailHTTPS-Protocol/README.md

 Authorization: SOTN
   nonce=7ypf/xlj9XXwfDPEoM4URrv/xwf94BcCAzFZH4GiTo0v;
   host=destination.host.tld;
-  algorithm=ed25519;
+  algorithm=ED25519;
   signature=pWHxd1/jCwkO5Ao5+sc+xDI01DWER2VAYBKCDEK/LgPBBw;
   key=ZjoCijxLNI2ts3NgQKNyxNR3E+gROmyEFsI8YUGJGZs
 ```

 ## Public API

 In Mail/HTTPS, mail agents serve a public API primarily for agent discovery as well storing of notifications and retrieval of messages.
-The location (hostname) of the mail agent is determined by the well-known scheme described previously in the mail agent discovery part of this document.
+The location (host-name) of the mail agent is determined by the well-known scheme described previously in the mail agent discovery part of this document.

 ### Discovery